-The paging devices have been constructed in the ComEd Customer Solutions Innovation Lab and will be deployed to 40 pilot participants in Q2 2020.
-The team experienced some delays in Q4 2019 due to network setup and IT integration, and again in Q1 2020 due to the COVID-19 response.
+The paging devices have been constructed in the ComEd Customer Solutions Innovation Lab and will be deployed to 40 pilot participants in Q3 2020.
+The team experienced some delays deploying to the field due to the COVID-19 response.

 May 2019 to September 2020